River Bass Fishing 101: The Complete Guide (May 2026)

 Rods and Reels

-Your rod to use for river bass fishing needs more backbone than typical lake gear.
-I run a 7-foot medium-heavy baitcaster for most applications.
-The extra power helps control fish in current and pull them away from cover.
+River fishing demands more backbone than typical lake gear.
+Current and structure create fights that test your equipment.
+I run a 7-foot medium-heavy baitcaster for most river applications.
+The extra power controls fish in current and pulls them away from cover before they can break you off.

-For finesse work, a 6'6" medium spinning rod handles lighter lures and longer casts.
-When fishing from my fishing kayak, I prefer shorter rods for better control.
+For finesse presentations, a 6'6" medium spinning rod handles lighter lures and longer casts.
+When fishing from my fishing kayak, I prefer shorter rods for better maneuverability in tight quarters.

-• Heavy cover: 7'6" H flipping stick with 20 lb fluoro
+- Heavy cover: 7'6" heavy flipping stick with 20 lb fluorocarbon

 Essential River Bass Fishing Lures

-After thousands of hours on the water, these are my can't-leave-home-without lures:
+After thousands of hours on the water, these lures consistently produce river bass:

-1. Squarebill Crankbaits The erratic action when they deflect off rocks drives river bass crazy.
-I throw natural shad patterns in clear water, chartreuse in stained.
+1. Squarebill Crankbaits: The erratic action when they deflect off rocks drives river bass crazy.
+Natural shad patterns work in clear water, chartreuse in stained conditions.
 The key is bouncing them off every piece of structure.

-2. Spinnerbaits My #1 river bass fishing lure in moderate current.
+2. Spinnerbaits: My top choice in moderate current.
 The vibration calls fish from their hiding spots.
-White/chartreuse in spring, shad patterns in fall.
-Go heavier (1/2 to 3/4 oz) to stay down in current.
+White and chartreuse excel in spring, shad patterns dominate in fall.
+Go heavier, from half to three-quarter ounce, to stay down in current.

-3. Texas-Rigged Creature Baits When bass are tucked tight to cover, nothing beats a beaver-style bait on a 1/4 oz weight.
-Green pumpkin is my confidence color, but black/blue kills in stained water.
+3. Texas-Rigged Creature Baits: When bass tuck tight to cover, nothing beats a beaver-style bait on a quarter-ounce weight.
+Green pumpkin remains my confidence color, but black and blue produces in stained water.

-4. Jigs Football jigs excel in rocky rivers.
+4. Football Jigs: These excel in rocky rivers.
 Drag them downstream with the current, pausing in every depression.
-Add a craw trailer for extra action.
+Add a craw trailer for extra action and realism.

-5. Soft Plastic Grubs Seriously underrated for river fishing.
-A 3-inch curly tail grub catches everything from dinks to giants.
-White, chartreuse, and smoke are my top colors.
+5. Soft Plastic Grubs: Seriously underrated for river fishing.
+A three-inch curly tail grub catches everything from dinks to giants.
+White, chartreuse, and smoke produce consistently.

-6. Topwater Dawn and dusk explosions on a Zara Spook or buzzbait are why I love rivers.
-Work them in slack water near current seams.
+6. Topwater Plugs: Dawn and dusk explosions on a walking bait or buzzbait represent everything great about river fishing.
+Work them in slack water near current seams for explosive strikes.

 Advanced River Techniques